JinqianPan/hipergator/README.md

 > [!CAUTION]
 > Although VScode could also open Jupyter file and find kernel use before method, the resource which we request COULD NOT use in this Jupyter.
-> If you want to use Jupyter.
-PLEASE go to OOD!
+> If you want to use Jupyter, PLEASE go to OOD!